jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 ### Enforcing & Preventing Other Specialization Methods

-The ideas above will provide other language’s capabilities to enforce or prevent specialization.
+The ideas above might provide other language’s capabilities to enforce or prevent specialization.
 But what about the other specialization methods?
 How are they enforced or prevented?
 The following specialization methods were not covered:

 - Altering the Member Set: